KS Real Estate Commission

 No. There is no provision in the license law for the responsible broker to delay the request for any reason.
 The broker's signature is not required to remove a company affiliation.

-Yes, login to MyLicense E-gov as your company and select Remove Affiliated Licenses on the menu.
+Yes.
+Login to Public Portal, click MY RECORDS then select UPDATE RECORD next to the office the licensee is affiliated with.
+Select Manage Affiliated Licenses on the menu.
 Follow the instructions to deactivate the licensee(s).
 You and the licensee will receive email confirmation when the change is complete.
-Note: if the deactivation is the result of a termination or violation, submit REL-730, Termination/Violation Reporting form.
+Note: if the deactivation is the result of a termination or violation, also submit REL-730, Termination/Violation Reporting form.

 Company Change